 - Protect your teeth from grinding and clenching.

 Saying dental emergencies are stressful is a bit of an understatement.
 They essentially stop your day in its tracks until you can get the treatment you need.
 To make your situation a little less worrying, we’ve included the answers to some commonly asked questions about emergency dentistry below.
 If you don’t find the information you’re looking for on this page, you can always call our office to learn more about we can get your smile back to normal again!

-You might be tempted to make a beeline for the nearest emergency room if your tooth is infected, broken, or dislodged.
-However, most ERs don’t have trained dentists on staff.
+You might be tempted to make a beeline for the nearest emergency room if your tooth is infected, broken, or knocked out.
+However, most ERs don’t have trained dentists on staff, nor the proper equipment available.
 As a result, the most they can do is treat your symptoms with pain medication, but they cannot address the root cause of your issue.
 In fact, they’ll probably refer you to a dentist anyway, meaning you’ll have wasted precious time and money!

 More often than not, you’re better off visiting an emergency dentist in Houston if you need urgent dental care.
-The only exceptions would be if your jaw is fractured or dislocated, you have deep lacerations in your mouth or on your face, or if swelling is making it hard to breathe or swallow.
+The only exceptions would be:

 As a rule of thumb, toothaches do NOT go away on their own.
 If the toothache is due to irritation in the gums outside of the tooth, then the pain may fade.
 However, teeth cannot repair themselves after they have become infected or damaged.

 There are many possible reasons why a tooth might hurt, and you won’t know for sure until you have your mouth examined by a dentist.
 Just to be on the safe side, it’s better to schedule an appointment sooner rather than later.
 Otherwise, the damage may worsen to the point that you require a more expensive and invasive procedure.

 Are Toothpicks Safe to Use?